debajyotidatta/debajyotidatta.github.com/index.md

 ## About me...

-I am Debajyoti and I work in areas of machine learning and human computer interaction...
+I am Debajyoti Datta and I work in areas of machine learning and human computer interaction.

-## What exactly do you work on?
+Currently I am a graduate student at University of Virginia, pursuing MSc in Systems and Information Engineering.

+My adviser is [Dr. Laura Barnes] (http://www.sys.virginia.edu/laura-barnes.html).

+## My research interests:

 I have been working on multimodal interactions and virtual agents.
+Currently I am working on developing Virtual Patients for inter-professional education as part of my masters thesis.

-I was a developer in the [ILHAIRE](http://ilhaire.eu) project and currently I am at Carnegie Mellon
+In the past I have been part of the [ILHAIRE](http://ilhaire.eu) project and the Rapport project at the [Articulab](http://www.articulab.justinecassell.com/) at Carnegie Mellon
+University's school of Computer Science.

-University at the [Articulab](http://www.articulab.justinecassell.com/) working on the Rapport Project.
-This project focuses on building virtual agents that would build social rapport with the students while working on a linear algebra peer tutoring session.
-Aprt from these I love explaining new concepts to people, playing cricket and of course fiddling around with my rubiks cubes!
+Apart from these I love explaining new concepts to people, playing cricket and of course fiddling around with my rubiks cubes...

-## How did it all start?
+## It started with....

-When people appreciate the stuff you make or do, or if the stuff you do suddenly impacts a million people across the globe it all starts making sense!
-Google Summer of Code 2012 with Connexions and [open-advice](http://open-advice.org/), were the first two projects that I was proudly part of!
+Google Summer of Code 2012 with Connexions and [open-advice](http://open-advice.org/), were the first two projects that I was part of during my undergraduate studies at BITS Pilani, K.K Birla Goa Campus.

 *************************************************************************************************************